Support for "Virtual Fonts"

 Virtual font data are fetched directly from the virtual storage image when needed during screen drawing.

-A large font symbol or image may be fetched in multiple small parts in the optimal order for the video format used by the given display controller.
+A large font symbol or image can be fetched in multiple small parts in the optimal order for the video format used by the given display controller.
 This means a minimum RAM buffer requirement for temporary data.

 This concept results in RAM buffer requirements which are several magnitudes less than would otherwise be required if the application had to load full soft fonts to RAM before use.